0xknwn/starknet-modular-account/docs/ROADMAP.md

 - Right now, type conversions are done manually with the `core::traits::Into` package.
 Improve it so that is it more readable and consistent with how other libraries like openzeppelin does.
-- Block the deployment of the module classes by adding an `assert(false)` with a message in the `constructor`
 - Reduce, as much as possible the SDKs API surface to make it simpler to use for developers.
 - Associate class versions with class hash in the documentation and version